ndsev/zserio-tutorial-cpp/README.md

 cmake ..
 ```

-> If you are already impatient, just run command `cmake --build .` now and start to play with tutorial
-> executable `ZserioTutorialCpp`.

 Then open up your favorite IDE and start using the zserio classes by including the root element from the schema
 that we want to use.